Pylons/pyramid_cookbook/sqla.rst

 Using a Non-Global Session
 --------------------------

+It's sometimes advantageous to not use SQLAlchemy's thread-scoped sessions (such as when you need to use Pyramid in an asynchronous system).
+Thankfully, doing so is easy.
+You can store a session factory in the application's ``settings`` object, and have the session factory called as a side effect of asking the request object for an attribute.
+The session object will then have a lifetime matching that of the request.

 We'll assume you have an ``.ini`` file with ``sqlalchemy.`` settings that specify your database properly.